 Growing olive trees indoors is only sometimes a good idea.
 For limited room, dwarf cultivars like 'Arbequina' and 'Koroneiki' work wonderfully.
 These trees grow compactly and can adapt well to limited sunlight conditions typical of indoor environments.

-Selecting a Healthy Sapling
+How to Select a Healthy Sapling

 Find young olive trees with healthy, unblemished leaves that are a vibrant shade of green.
 A sturdy root system keeps the young plant stable in its pot.
 Avoid trees with visible roots circling tightly at the pot's base as this can signify root-bound issues.